UofUEpiBio/epiworld/examples/06b-sir-omp/README.md

 Name of the model   : Susceptible-Infected-Recovered (SIR) Population size     : 100000
-Number of entitites : 0
+Number of entities  : 0
 Days (duration)     : 100 (of 100)
 Number of variants  : 1
 Last run elapsed t  : 0.00s